-Under Title 17, Sections 54523 and 54528, Board Members, Executive Directors, and employees, contractors, agents, and consultants, shall not be guided by personal interests and shall not have a financial interest in any contract they make in their official capacity.
-Such persons shall not make any contract which financially benefits a family member, unless benefits associated with the contract are available to regional center individuals we serve or their families generally.
+Under Title 17, Sections 54523 and 54528, Board Members, Executive Directors, and employees, contractors, agents, and consultants, shall not be guided by personal interests and shall not be financially interested in any contract they make in their official capacity.
+Such persons shall not make any contract which financially benefits a family member, unless benefits associated with the contract are available to regional center consumers or their families generally.
 In interpreting and applying this section, the common law doctrine against COI and the authorities interpreting the doctrine shall govern.